ipa320/seneka_deployment_unit/README.md

 ###Arms Back To Home State
 It may occure that the robot gets stuck.
 The Actions assume the robot to be in home pose.
-DONT try to start from home state when the arm position  are NOT in home state.
+DONT try to start from home state when the arms NOT in home state.

 **First option:** Direct it manually near home pose and restart.
 **Better option:** Use the predefined states to go back to home pose automatically!